-In most practice areas, a lawyer’s marketing efforts should focus on generating a strong referral pipeline—from both non-lawyers and lawyers alike.
+In most practice areas, a lawyer’s marketing efforts should focus on generating a strong referral pipeline — from both business colleagues and other lawyers alike.
 If those efforts are successful, you’ll probably need some guidance on attorney referral fees.
 Here it is.

 There are Clear Guidelines—Mostly